ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 csi-cinder-high-speed       cinder.csi.openstack.org   Delete          Immediate           true                   3d
 csi-hostpath-sc (default)   hostpath.csi.k8s.io        Retain          Immediate           false                  2d
 ```
+**Disclaimer** As of today, the storage classes `csi-cinder-classic` and `csi-cinder-high-speed` does not support the `volume snapshot` capability out of the box.
+The OVH Managed Kubernetes Service team is working to add this feature in the next version planned to release by mid of May 2022.
+While it get the updated, users can use any `CSI provisioner` compatible with the underlying `cinder` storage.
+In this example, we have used `Hostpath CSI driver` for demonstration purpose.

 User should run a preflight check to make sure all the prerequisites for the TVK are fulfilled to proceed safely with installation.
 Follow the [TVK Preflight Checks](https://docs.trilio.io/kubernetes/support/support-and-issue-filing/tvk-preflight-checks) page to install and run preflight through krew plugin.

 ## Step 1 - Installing TrilioVault for Kubernetes